Dammonoit/Coursera-python/Study-Material./readme.txt

-This is a official book in "study-material" folder written By charles Severance, university of Michigan,Usa.
+This is an official book in "study-material" folder written By charles Severance, university of Michigan,Usa.